rotosports/incubus-network-nemo/x/community/spec/README.md

 ## Abstract

-`x/community` is an implementation of a Cosmos SDK Module that provides governance for the community pool of funds controlled by Nemo DAO.
+`x/community` is an implementation of a Cosmos SDK Module that provides governance for the community pool of funds controlled by Fury DAO.
 The community pool is a subaccount of the fee pool held by the x/distribution module.